awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 1. Choose **Create policy**\.

 1. In the navigation pane, choose **Roles**, and choose the role you created for Amazon Personalize\.
-See [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+See [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 1. For **Permissions**, choose **Attach policies**\.